-Here are the Brightline Crossings with the Most Accidents in South Florida
+Here Are the Brightline Crossings With the Most Accidents in South Florida

 Local

+NBC 6 Investigators analyzed data from the Department of Transportation and reviewed our coverage of recent accidents, and found the crossings with the most accidents in South Florida are in Broward County.
+We found the crossings with the most casualties and collisions were NE 33rd street in Deerfield Beach, Copans Road in Pompano Beach, and between Atlantic Boulevard and NW 6th Street in Pompano Beach.

 Six collisions were between Atlantic Blvd and NW 6th Street in Pompano Beach, according to the database.
-Just down the road at Copans Road, a pedestrian and then, on a different day, a woman on a scooter moved on to the tracks against the signal and died by an ongoing train.
-Two others died and another injured in four crashes at Northeast 33rd street in Deerfield Beach.
+Just down the road at Copans Road, a pedestrian, and then on a different day, a woman on a scooter moved onto the tracks against the signal and died by an ongoing train.
+Two others died and another was injured in four crashes at Northeast 33rd street in Deerfield Beach.

 NBC 6 Investigators put a hidden camera in a rock look-a-like for several days on the public sidewalk across the street from the crossings.
 The NBC 6 team also recorded with cellphones.

-Flashing lights and blaring sirens did not stop drivers from trying to gun-it through the intersection before the arms came down on Northeast 33rd Street.
-Some drivers didn’t make it and stopped in the middle of on-coming traffic to wait for the train to pass.
-One driver, realizing it wasn’t a safe place to stop and ped off the other direction.
+Flashing lights and blaring sirens did not stop drivers from trying to gun it through the intersection before the arms came down on Northeast 33rd Street.
+Some drivers didn’t make it and stopped in the middle of oncoming traffic to wait for the train to pass.
+One driver, realizing it wasn’t a safe place to stop, sped off in the other direction.

 “A lot of this is an education issue,” Porritt said in June 2022.